 Our corporate headquarters is located at 900 E. Old Settlers Blvd, Round Rock, Texas 78664.
 Our phone number is 512-994-4917.
 Our website address is www.ayro.com.
-The information on, or that can be accessed through, our website is not incorporated by reference into this Annual Report.
-We currently lease approximately 23,927 square feet of office and warehouse space under a lease that expires on February 28, 2027.
+The information on, or that can be accessed through, our website is not incorporated by reference into this Annual Report on Form 10-K. We currently lease approximately 23,927 square feet of office and warehouse space under a lease that expires on February 28, 2027.